leopardracer/carol/README.md

-# Cache Roller (CAROL)
+# Carol

-Asyncronous caching engine for fetching files over HTTP(-S).
-Designed to avoid copying huge files.
-This is **not** a HTTP proxy.
+Asynchronous managed storage of files in the filesystem.
+Designed to manage a set of huge files.

-The main idea of Carol is to store downloaded files in the filesystem, tracking and managing their state through cache database.
+The main idea of Carol is to pair files stored in a filesystem directory with a database holding additional metadata and providing synchronization.

-Repository contains `carol` Rust library and `carol` CLI tool.
+Source tracking and storage eviction features allows to use Carol as a **cache backend** when fetching huge files from the network (see [`carol-reqwest-middleware`][1]).

+This repository contains:

+- `carol` - main library crate
+- `carol-reqwest-middleware` - HTTP caching middleware for [`reqwest`][2] library

 Find out more from docs: